 - extra-long chimney pipe for additional convenience.

-Ideal for tents, terraces, and garden houses, the Winnerwell makes one of the best wood stoves in Canada for those users who appreciate portability and ease of use.
 This model is easy to carry (thanks to its lightweight design) and allows for effortless set-up, which means you can take it to your hikes or simply keep yourself warm when hanging out in your garden house.

 Another cool thing about this wood stove is the material it’s made of.
 Using ultralight titanium, it doesn’t weigh that much and allows for improved portability.
 At the same time, titanium is very efficient when it comes to heat transfer.
 Therefore, this wood stove by Winnerwell can make you feel comfortably warm even if you find yourself in a very cool environment.